 Talking Books @ LBPH

 Don't miss out!
-If you enjoy discussing the books you read, you can join this group, by either sending an e-mail to the Library at firstname.lastname@example.org or by calling the Library at
+If you enjoy discussing the books you read, you can join this group, by either sending an e-mail to the Library using the address below:

 Our next scheduled closing will be:

 - Monday, May 25, 2015

 for Memorial Day